 Up to 100 sent messages (50 SMS and 50 MMS) can be stored in the Sent folder.
-View the contents of sent messages and verify whether the transmission was successful.
+Access the Sent message list to view contents of sent messages and verify whether the transmission was successful or not.

+1. Press OK , 2 abc , 4 ghi .

-- 1. Press (OK), 1♣, 4⊶. - 2.
-Use to highlight a sent message.
-Press the Left Soft Key Resend to resend the message to the recipient, View to view the message, or the Right Soft Key Options to access the following options:
+Use () to highlight a sent message.
+Press Left Soft Key Resend to resend the message to the recipient, () View to view the message, or Right Soft Key () Options to access the additional options: